 The heart and the power of healing lies in the relational matrix.
 Research consistently shows the quality of the therapeutic relationship is one of the most potent predictors of your client's outcomes.

-The therapeutic relationship is more than a state that develops naturally.
-It is a process that requires strategy, competence and creativity over time.
+The therapeutic relationship is more than a formality.
+It is the heart of psychotherapy, what distinguishes it from other healing traditions.
+The relationship is an evolving process that requires strategy, competence and creativity to skillfully manage over time.
 The therapeutic relationship is intentional, as all relationships should be.
 It is a skill.

 Relational dynamics unfold in stages, progressing over time: the early alliance, leading to a working alliance, and finally to the therapeutic alliance.
 Stress, strain, or even ruptures threaten the strength of the relationship.
 You need skills to navigate through turbulence successfully.
 Or to help move your client past an impasse or defense, without rupturing your alliance.

 Mastering relational dynamics allows you to enter the room with confidence, ease, and optimism.
 First, recognize how your own interpersonal dynamics influence your performance.
 Your relationship with yourself is the foundation of all your relationships, including the relationship you have with your clients.
 After all, you can’t take someone else beyond where you’ve gone yourself.

 Level Two: Identify the relational matrices commonly encountered in working with survivors of Complex Trauma.
 Core principles of working through relational schemas, and internal working models of attachment, to create a holding environment that facilitates heing.